tin-nguyenthien-tpv-clv/data-analytics-portfolio/projects/pharmacy-sales-and-profitability/README.md

 ## 7. Key DAX Logic

 Peer comparison is the analytical core.
-A store is judged against stores in its own region, per trading day, so neither store age nor regional scale distorts the ranking. `ALLEXCEPT` clears the current store's own filters while keeping the region it belongs to, which turns a per-store measure into a per-region peer set.
+A store is judged against stores in its own region, per trading day, so regional scale does not distort the ranking and - with the `Store Cohort` slicer applied - neither does store age. `ALLEXCEPT` clears the current store's own filters while keeping the region it belongs to, which turns a per-store measure into a per-region peer set.

 ```dax
 Rank in Region =